 Will it cost me anything?

-Joining with video on a computer or other internet-connected device is free; audio calls into a meeting from a mobile or landline telephone will be charged at your normal national call rate.
+Joining a Zoom meeting with video on a computer or other internet-connected device is free; audio calls into a meeting from a mobile or landline telephone will be charged at your normal national call rate.
 For many this will mean that your call is free, as packages tend to include free calls of up to an hour’s duration, for example.

 The value of the shared reading experience to our members has become clearer than ever during the pandemic, when many of them are at home and alone.
 We have received some lovely feedback about our 'virtual' meetings and WhatsApp chats: